 More Apps to Consider

-While the companies listed above are our top picks for the best ADHD apps, there are several others worth mentioning.
-If none of the apps suits your needs, we have compiled a list of other apps that could better serve you.
-If you are looking for more intensive services for ADHD such as medication or therapy, check out our list of the best online ADHD treatments.
+While the companies listed above are the best apps for ADHD, there are several others worth mentioning.
+If you are looking for more clinical-based services, such as medication or therapy, check out our list of the best online ADHD treatments.

 Cost: $59.99 annually